 - Check for any gardening shows in your area.

 Cold Climates (USDA Hardiness Zones 7 and Below)

 - Do some winter sowing to get a head start on both vegetables and flowers that need stratification.

-- Zones 7+ can start seeds of slow growing cool season vegetables like cauliflower, leeks and annual flowers like ageratum, geranium, nicotiana, petunias, portulaca, snapdragons and verbena, indoors.
+- Zones 7 and up can start seeds indoors of slow-growing cool season vegetables like cauliflower and leeks and annual flowers like ageratum, geranium, nicotiana, petunias, portulaca, snapdragons and verbena.

-- Check mulch.
-Add more to paths for weed suppression.
+- Check mulch levels.
+If needed, add more to beds and paths for weed suppression.

 - Start pruning roses.

 - Keep watering evergreens, if there's not regular rain.